jamiemcstay/Let-s-play-dice/README.md

 #### Color

-As Cee-lo is a simple game, I wanted to keep the color minimal, and when designing in figma I really liked the simplicity of the black, white and grey colors, so I decided to keep these.
+As Cee-lo is a simple game, so I wanted to keep the design minimal, and when designing in figma I really liked the simplicity of the black, white and grey colors, so I decided to keep these.

 #### Font

-For the font I chose jetBrains mono, as its clear with distinct characters and is sufficient in updating the user as to gameflow and information.
+For the font I chose jetBrains mono, as its clear with distinct characters and is sufficient in updating the user as to gameflow information.

 #### Icons

-I used font awesome dice for the dice in my design as looked really nice as part aesthetic.
+I used font awesome dice for the dice in my design as looked really nice.

 #### Structure